Real or not? Anthony Rendon biggest All-Star snub, plus no Miggy or Cano

 At third base, Nolan Arenado won the fan vote, while the players voted in Jake Lamb as the backup, leaving no room for Rendon or Kris Bryant or Justin Turner.
 Lamb is having a very good season, but Rendon is having a great season, which is flying under the radar because of a slow start and playing in the shadow of Zimmerman, Bryce Harper and Daniel Murphy -- all All-Star starters.
 But it's Rendon who leads the team in WAR, tied with Votto for second among NL position players behind Goldschmidt.
 He owns a .951 OPS versus Lamb's .916 and is the far superior fielder.
 The players made a mistake there, although not a Bryan LaHair-like egregious one.

-Rendon was included in the Final Five vote, but could the commissioner's office -- which picked the non-player vote reserves -- have found room for him?
+Rendon was included in the Final Five vote, but could the commissioner's office -- which picked the non-player-vote reserves -- have found room for him?
 These were the commissioner's office picks:

 1B Joey Votto, Reds